zaicodes/beyond-photos-photography/TESTING.md

 ### Other bugs that were resolved include:

-- Moving all JavaScript to the bottom of the body on every page.
+- Moving all script elements to the bottom of the body on every page.

 - Removing the :hover effect from all images on both Home and Gallery pages for small screens.